friedrich12/friedrich12.github.io/_posts/2021-5-11-USBCamLinux.md

 title: Capturing Images from USB Camera Using C on Linux
 ---

-# Capturing Images from USB Camera Using C on Linux

 In this tutorial, I will show you how to capture USB video using the C programming language on Linux.